PhD Project and Placement

 Opportunities for PhD projects cover diverse research areas around the development and use of organ-on-a-chip and related predictive in vitro models.

-Internships will be available for all CDT PhD students to spend 1 to 3 months embedded within an external organisation to understand broader perspectives on organ-chip technology.
-Organisations hosting internships will primarily be from our stake holder partners but may also include collaborating academic institutions.
+Placements will be available for all CDT PhD students to spend typically 1 to 3 months embedded within an external organisation to understand broader perspectives on organ-chip technology.
+Organisations hosting placements will primarily be from our stake holder partners but may also include collaborating academic institutions.